-Hearing loss can severely alter your quality of life, making it difficult to communicate or participate in activities you once enjoyed.
+Hearing loss is a serious maritime injury that can severely alter your quality of life, making it difficult to communicate or participate in activities you once enjoyed.
 If you’ve lost your hearing or your hearing has become seriously impaired due to the conditions of your maritime work, call the Longshore and Harbor Workers’ Compensation Act attorneys of Montagna Klein Camden to discuss your rights to compensation.

 The Longshore and Harbor Workers’ Compensation Act, commonly referred to as the “Longshore Act” or “LHWCA” is a federal statute that provides medical benefits and compensation for longshore workers injured on rivers, dry docks, wharfs, docks, piers, harbors,or barges.